yy/project-template/README.md

 conda deactivate
 ```

 Use `conda install` to install packages.
-For the project package, use `pip
+Thanks to `nb_conda` package, you
-install -e` command to install it as an "editable" package that does not
+don't need to individually install `ipykernel` for Jupyter.

-require reinstallation after changes.
+## Using a project package

-Thanks to `nb_conda` package, you don't need to individually install
+For the project package, use `pip install -e` command to install it as an
-`ipykernel` for Jupyter.
+"editable" package that does not require reinstallation after changes.